lu4p/ToRat/README.md

 - Unique persistent ID for every client
 	- give a client an Alias
 	- all Downloads from client get saved to ./$ID/$filename
+- sqlite for storing information about the connected clients

 ### Server Shell
 - Supports multiple connections